By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 Versatility

-In our minds, an important aspect of these products is that they continue to foster learning and creative play even after you finish putting it together.
-We liked the kits that offered lots of activities and suggestions for ways to use each robot beyond the included directions.
-We also appreciated those that were compatible with further expansions or add-ons, so you can keep growing your skills once you have maxed out with the included components.
+In our minds, an important aspect of these products is that they continue to foster learning and creative play even after you finish putting them together.
+We like the kits that offer lots of activities and suggestions for ways to use each robot beyond the included directions.
+We also appreciate those that are compatible with expansions or add-ons, so you can keep growing your skills once you have maxed out with the included components.

-We felt the products with the most potential for further expansion were the Makeblock Ultimate and the mBot.
+The products with the most potential for further expansion are the Makeblock Ultimate and the mBot.
 Both let you start by controlling each robot, then move on to graphical programming, and finally finish with text-based Arduino coding.
-There are tons of additional components available from Makeblock to add more sensors, motors, or even additional configurations of each of these robots.
+There are tons of additional components available from Makeblock to add more sensors, motors, and even additional configurations of each of these robots.
 These products are also compatible with other Arduino systems, so you're not limited to products made by Makeblock.
 These are some of the very same components used by engineers when prototyping their designs, so these kits could easily serve as a starting point for many years of robotics education.

 The Ultimate 2.0 comes with more than enough parts to keep you occupied for a long time.